Should You Be Investing in Real Estate Investment Trusts (REIT)?

 REITs can invest in office buildings, owning a fraction of the building and earning dividend income on the rents paid.
 Office buildings are sometimes lower risk than retail buildings and provide a steady income for real estate investors.

 Healthcare REITs invest in various healthcare sites, such as hospitals and medical buildings.
-Since medical facilities will always be in high demand, they can be a good way to diversify a REIT portfolio.
+Since medical facilities are typically in high demand, they can be a good way to diversify a REIT portfolio.

 Residential REITs invest in commercial real estate that owns properties to rent out to families.
 Apartment buildings and hotels are two common examples.
 Any multi-unit building that the owners can rent out to tenants are residential opportunities for real estate investments.

 Retail REITs span the spectrum from freestanding stores to strip malls and large shopping malls.
-These are the riskiest REIT investments, but because they are income producing real estate, many REITs include at least a few in their portfolio.
+These are the riskiest REIT investments, but because they are income producing real estate, many investors include at least a few of these in their portfolio.

 There are several ways to buy and sell REITs, but the easiest way is on the public stock market.
 These shares are listed on the stock exchange and available for retail investors to buy or sell shares during regular stock market hours.